tsgates/arch-wiki-markdown/wiki/MTP.md

 mtpfs
 -----

+Warning: The following is likely to not work and you might have to resort to gphoto2 or a file manager with gvfs support like PCManFM.

 Mtpfs is FUSE filesystem that supports reading and writing from any MTP device.
 Basically it allows you to mount your device as an external